us-mishra79/metatech_wallet/README.md

-# TechPay PWA Wallet
+# Meta Tech PWA Wallet

-JavaScript and Vue based TechPay pwa wallet.
+JavaScript and Vue based Meta Tech pwa wallet.

 We are using:
 * Node / NPM